I found an interesting article that wasn’t real keen on using “canned” jokes to begin a speech or presentation by The

 Just so you know exactly where I am coming from on my position about using canned jokes or street jokes to open a presentation…

 I am not a “joke” guy.
-I have never been a joke guy.
+I have never been that guy.
 I am not one of those fools who can remember and recite 1000 bad jokes without even breathing.

 It wasn’t until I became a comedian that I discovered how to select, edit and rehearse street jokes for use when standing in front of audiences.

 And I can tell you now — again — that a person DOES NOT need to become a comedian to do what I am talking about.

 But they do need some accurate knowledge about using open source jokes for public speaking purposes that is usually not available to speaking professionals — very easy to understand and apply techniques that actually work.

 I am constantly having to rebut an extreme amount of ignorance and misinformation that is prevalent online about how comedy and humor actually works.

 With that said, I will conclude this article with this recommendation based on what I know:

 If I were tasked with providing ANY sort of speech or presentation in the near future, I would ABSOLUTELY start it off with a street joke.

 Why?
 Because I know what to do to get the best possible laughter response before an audience ever hears it.